Caring for your Home Apple and Fruit Trees

 There are several things you should know before you plant fruit trees.
 Here are a few:

-Apple trees do take some maintenance to get a good crop in the fall.
-You should plant to prune or trim your trees in the spring of the year, as well as, spray regularly during the spring/summer to keep out unwanted pests.
+-Apple trees do take some maintenance to get a good crop in the fall.
+You should plan to prune or trim your trees in the spring of the year, as well as, spray regularly during the spring/summer to keep out unwanted pests.

 What varieties should you plant?